Block A, Centre House

 Prior to joining Channel 4, Andy was a member of the main Board at the BBC, as Director of Marketing, Communications and Audience, overseeing the launch of digital TV and radio services and Freeview, which he also chaired for its first 2 years.
 Andy joined the BBC from Unilever where he worked for 17 years including as a Senior Global Executive in general management and marketing.

-Andy has been Chairman of Media Trust since 2006 and is National Chair of RTS Futures.
+Andy served as Chairman of Media Trust from 2006-2014 and is National Chair of RTS Futures.

 Jon Snow - Presenter, ITN/Channel 4 News Deputy Chair of the Board of Trustees, Media Trust